arabadasekergazoz/ajproxy-skidded-noob-leakzz/ajproxy skidded noob leakzz/README.md

 # Growtopia skidder proxy (added more features and got alot help from finhek (me) and vaccat lol and this kid didnt even give credits )
 ## finhek's beatiful discord server dsc.gg/projectnight

+this source code is owned by joakimmer1k0 (his real name is Joel Ahonen and he's 13 years old children) and this source contains skidded stuff lol join on my discord server: dsc.gg/projectnight

+so if ur gonna skid this lol watch me leak it too

 ## Features
 * /proxy (Shows proxy commands)
 * /dropwl [amount]